Notice: Your browser is not supported or outdated so some features of the site might not be available.

 The TV supports all three types of variable refresh rate (VRR) technology to reduce screen tearing.
 It works well across a wide refresh rate range and supports sources with Low-Frame-Compensation (LFC), which ensures your games remain nearly tear-free even when your framerate drops very low.

-Unfortunately, there is an issue when using NVIDIA graphics cards that effects frame rates above 120 fps.
+Unfortunately, there's an issue when using NVIDIA graphics cards that affects frame rates above 120 fps.
 The TV essentially duplicates parts at the bottom of the screen.
+The Samsung S90F OLED doesn't have this issue.

 9.7